kizzy0216/declaration/README.md

 ### Marketing architecture

 The Marketing site is architected as a statically generated web site powered by Next.js.
+The Marketing site must be running (including locally) in order to log out of the dashboard.

 ### Mobile architecture